The Ultimate 2025 Baby Registry Checklist: Essentials, Must-Haves & What to Skip

 - Mattress cover

-(to help prevent stains & keep your mattress fresh in good shape)
+(A mattress cover like this is great to help prevent stains & keep your baby’s mattress fresh in good shape)

 - Rocking Chair